Auxotaku/BindDiffusion_valid/imagebind/model_card.md

-# Model Card for ImageBind
+# Model Card for imagebind

 Multimodal joint embedding model for image/video, text, audio, depth, IMU, and thermal images.
 Input any of the six modalities and get the same sized embedding that can be used for cross-modal and multimodal tasks.